-- A paper copy of the thesis for the Doctoral school to send to the president OR the confirmation that the president of the thesis jury only requires the electronic version.
-In any case, please send a PDF version of your thesis to the Doctoral school (phdthesis@unil.ch). - A letter signed by the thesis director indicating the name, address and e-mail of each jury member, and also the location, date and time chosen for the private defence. - An updated version of your CV, including the list of publications, communications and conferences related to the thesis project. - Two one-page summaries of the thesis, one in English and one in French.
+- The confirmation that the president of the thesis jury only requires the electronic version.
+In any case, please send a PDF version of your thesis to the Doctoral school (phdthesis@unil.ch).
+If she/he requires a paper copy of the thesis provide it to the Doctoral school (by mail or by depositing it at the reception) and the Doctoral school will send it to the president. - A letter signed by the thesis director indicating the name, address and e-mail of each jury member, and also the location, date and time chosen for the private defence. - An updated version of your CV, including the list of publications, communications and conferences related to the thesis project. - Two one-page summaries of the thesis, one in English and one in French.
 Each summary must be written on a separate page. - A one-page summary of the thesis written for the general public, in French including the title of the thesis (in French), the name of the PhD student and the name of the host department of the thesis project. - The Certificate with the credits obtained during the PhD has to be requested at the latest 4 weeks before the deposit of the thesis manuscript for the private defence to program.ls@unil.ch, or directly to the program coordinator for students enrolled in a program with a study option. - Along with the items in this checklist: click here.